 Background and Objectives

-- Bridge the Language/Literature divide still prevalent in FL programming and textbooks;
+- help to bridge the Language/Literature divide still prevalent in foreign language programming and textbooks;

 - Sound Play (e.g. rhyming, homophones, alliteration)